Most nighttime dry coughs are lingering cold, flu, or allergy symptoms. Home remedies or medications may provide relief.

-Postnasal drip typically occurs when your body is producing more mucus than normal.
+Postnasal drip typically occurs when your body is producing more mucus than usual.
 It can happen when you have a cold, flu, or allergy.
-As mucus drips down the back of your throat, it can trigger your cough reflex and lead to nighttime coughing.
+As mucus drips down the back of your throat, it can get into your airway and trigger your cough reflex.

 Other symptoms of postnasal drip include:

 - sore throat